jidicula/mcgillbot/README.md

     client_id: client_id that you got
     client_secret: client_secret that you got
     ```
-3. Create a blank text file named *comments.txt* inside the project directory
+3. Create a blank text file named *commented.txt* inside the project directory
-4. In the file *explainxkcdbot.py*, replace the value of `path` with the location of *comments.txt*.
+4. In *explainxkcdbot.py*, replace the value of `path` with the location of your *commented.txt*.
+5. At a minimum, three files, namely *explainxkcdbot.py*, *praw.ini* and *commented.txt* are required for the bot to run.
-5. Type `python3 explainxkcdbot.py` in your Terminal to run the bot.
+5. Type `python3 explainxkcdbot.py` in the Terminal to run the bot.
 6. If the Reddit API returns an error due to too many requests, adjust `val` in the instances of `time.sleep(val)` in *explainxkcdbot.py*